fmbenhassine/jql/README.md

 # Credits

-* JQL tools use the great [JavaParser](https://github.com/javaparser/javaparser) library to parse Java code and transform it a relational model.
+* JQL tools use [JavaParser](https://github.com/javaparser/javaparser) to parse Java code and transform it a relational model.

 * JLQ tools use [Sqlite](https://www.sqlite.org) to store Java code in a relational database.